dhshah1112/CMPE258/Assignment4/Readme.md

 3. React Docstore Agent: Searches a document database to provide informed responses based on stored information.
-(I could not use langchain in this part as importing wikipedia api was not working for me from langchain)

 4. Self Ask with Search Agent: Performs autonomous searches to gather and use external information for answering queries.

 I demonstrated the working and explaination of all the four bots (AI Agents) in the colab. colab link : https://colab.research.google.com/drive/1JGsCHnEpVqT9Pf_bUdLO8cOasgCFCs9b?usp=sharing